AlejandroHerr/AlejandroHerr.github.io/index.md

 ## ¡Hola!

 My name is Alejandro.
 I'm a Telecommunications Engineer from Barcleona.
 Und Ich habe mein Erasmus an der Technische Universität München gemacht.
-Currently I'm working as network and system administration.
+Currently I'm working on network and system administration.

 For some years, I have been coding, first as a hobby, then developing webapps for a non-profit students' association, [ESN UAB](https://esn.org/), I took part in (eventually I became the president of the section).
 Right now, I'm heading my career towards coding and web developing.